Autumn in Switzerland: The Complete Guide to September, October & November

 Hiking in Switzerland During Autumn

-Autumn is one of the best seasons for hiking in Switzerland, especially during September and early October.
-September offers excellent conditions for both high-altitude and valley hikes, with most mountain trails above 2,500 metres still snow-free.
-By October, hiking is generally better at mid-altitudes where forests and valleys are covered in peak autumn colours.
+Autumn is one of the best hiking seasons in Switzerland, especially September and early October.
+September offers strong conditions for both high-altitude and valley hikes, with most trails above 2,500m still snow-free.
+By October, hiking tends to be better at mid-altitudes, where forests and valleys carry peak autumn colour.

-• Snow can begin falling above 2,000 metres from October onwards.
+- Snow can begin falling above 2,000m from October onwards.

-• Larch forests usually reach peak golden colour between late September and mid-October.
+- Larch forests usually peak between late September and mid-October.

-• The MeteoSwiss app is highly recommended for mountain-specific weather forecasts.
+- The MeteoSwiss app is worth having installed for mountain-specific forecasts.

 What Closes in Switzerland During Autumn?